hermanw/md5mobile/mmserver/README.md

-# md5mobile
+# mmserver

-md5mobile builds a formula in memory to decode md5 hash value back to the original mobile number.
+**md5mobile** builds a formula in memory to decode md5 hash value back to the original mobile number.
 It supports Chinese mobile number in the format of 13812345678.
+**mmserver** is the server version.
+It start a http server.
+You can send a request to http://localhost:8000/[hash] and get back the decoded mobile number.

 ## Usage:
-  md5mobile [Flags] [Filename]

-### Flags:
-  -d    decode the hashes in given file.
-  -t    generate random mobiles and test
-  -b    build formula and write to file "formula.dat" -f    load from "formula.dat" at first. usage: -df, -tf
-### Filename:
-  csv file which contains hashes to be decoded.
+mmserver [port]
+-- default port is 8000